 - Session 6 – Faith Statement Sharing: Inspired by our conversations and by individual reflection, each participant will write a personal statement of faith, to be shared with other group members at this final session.

-- Sunday, November 1 (tentative) – Affirmation of Baptism
+- Sunday, April 11 – Affirmation of Baptism